-Housing for the Harvest is a new program that will offer temporary hotel housing to agricultural workers who need to isolate due to COVID-19.
-It will help positive or exposed workers protect their loved ones and coworkers by giving them a space to self-isolate.
+Housing for the Harvest is a program that offers temporary hotel housing to agricultural workers who need to isolate due to COVID-19.
+It helps positive or exposed workers protect their loved ones and coworkers by giving them a space to self-isolate.

 Farm and food processing workers play an essential role in maintaining our food supply.
 But some who need to self-isolate are finding it difficult due to their housing situation.

 How does the program work?

 The State books hotel rooms in participating counties for workers who need to self-isolate for up to 14 days.
 The State coordinates with local administrators who manage the program.

 - Serve as primary point of contact with workers who need isolation housing

 - Coordinate with the State to book rooms

 - Provide services at the hotel site including transportation, meals and wellness checks